 7. London – United Kingdom

 Forget about trying to experience everything in one long weekend trip to London.
 The British capital is so immense and so diverse that it’s best to focus on a theme or two for your visit.
 The great thing about London, apart from the VAT return for tourists, is that you can always head indoors in case of wet weather, either to a world-class museum, restaurant, indoor market… or a pub!
 In the warmers months, London’s mild weather can be a blessing on a sunny day and that’s when it’s time to walk until you drop.

 For the last few years, Tel Aviv has been a prime spot on the European city break shortlist, especially ever since low-cost carriers started to fly to Israel’s commercial hub.
 Food-lovers will be drawn to Tel Aviv’s eclectic culinary scene, ranging from eateries tucked away in alleys feeding its main outdoor market (Carmel Market), to highly acclaimed restaurants that blend flavors from all corners of the globe.
 Those appreciative of architecture will love Tel Aviv’s collection of Bauhaus-inspired buildings, especially the ones lining Rothschild Boulevard.
 As for hipsters, you guys will appreciate Tel Aviv’s unique vibe that never seems to slow down, only shifting into high gear after the sun drops beneath the Mediterranean horizon.
 Let’s not forget the beach, a possible outing even in the prime of winter, and Jaffa with its ancient port and flea market.

-Pro tip: devote one day for a memorable day trip to Jerusalem
+Devote one day for a memorable day trip to Jerusalem.

 5. Rome – Italy